weijiekoh/eip-typed-data-translation/EIPS/eip-typed-data-translation.md

 **Multihash**

 *m*: A self-describing hash protocol as defined [here](https://github.com/multiformats/multihash).
 It should use the SHA256 hash function.
-[Excluding the hash function and size bytes](https://ethereum.stackexchange.com/a/17112), it should produce 32-byte, base58 outputs.
+[Excluding the hash function and size bytes](https://ethereum.stackexchange.com/a/17112), it should produce 32-byte, base58 outputs which exactly match the IPFS [CIDV0](https://docs.ipfs.io/guides/concepts/cid/#version-0) format.

 ### Mechanism of action